Music of Ohio: Garage rock

 Ohio was home to a wide variety of garage bands from the 1960s, including The Bare Facts, The Baskerville Hounds, The Choir, The Human Beinz, The Music Explosion, The Outsiders, and the Velvet Crest.
 The Choir later added singer Eric Carmen and became Raspberries, pioneers of power pop in the early 1970s.

 More recently, the Greater Cincinnati area has produced The Greenhornes.
 Akron has produced The Black Keys.
 Columbus has produced New Bomb Turks, Gaunt, Thomas Jefferson Slave Apartments, and Scrawl.
 Maumee produced Soledad Brothers.
 Cincinnati produced Heartless Bastards.

 Power pop

 Ohio has produced a number of famous power pop bands.
 Raspberries ("Go All the Way") from Cleveland and Youngstown's Blue Ash ("Abracadabra Have You Seen Her?") are considered seminal artists in this genre.
 Circus from Cleveland was also a major exporter of the classic Ohio power pop sound.
 The Bears (aka Psychodots and The Raisins) are also considered a successful Cincinnati band.
 The Girls! are a power pop band from Columbus.
 Ohio Express did the bubblegum pop song "Yummy Yummy Yummy" in 1968.
+The Action, from Stow, Ohio, was active in the late 1970s and early 1980s.